 4. Provide inservices on your own unit on something “anesthesia-related”, like muscle relaxants.

 5. Get CCRN certified.
 It’s highly regarded by nurse anesthesia programs.

 6. Whether or not you have been out of school for some time, a good benefit would be work on academic skills.
 Graduate work involves much self-direction.
-Successfully managing this involves an understanding of your own learning style and knowledge of effective study techniques.
+Successfully managing this involves an understand knowledge of effective study techniques.

 7. Re-take major science courses that you didn’t do very well in (chemistry is especially important in nurse anesthesia school).